Bagel: History

-Linguist Leo Rosten wrote in The Joys of Yiddish about the first known mention of the Polish word bajgiel derived from the Yiddish word bagel in the "Community Regulations" of the city of Kraków in 1610, which stated that the food was given as a gift to women in childbirth.
+Circular boiled-and-baked bread rolls (such as ka'ak, obwarzanek, taralli, and simit) have a long and diverse history across Europe and western Asia.
+Obwarzanek, a boiled-then-baked ring-shaped bread, was made by the 13th century Kraków baker's guild for Lent, as seen in royal family accounts from 1394.
+Ka'ak, another early boiled-then-baked ring-shaped bread, is referenced in the 10th century Arabic cookbook Kitab al Tabikh and a recipe is described in the 13th century Arabic cookbook Kitab al Wusla ila al Habib.

+The bagel may have been brought to Kraków by Bona Sforza, a woman from Bari, Italy, who became the Queen of Poland and Grand Duchess of Lithuania as the second wife of Sigismund the Old from 1518 to 1548.
 There is some evidence that the bagel may have been derived from pretzels made in Germany brought by immigrants to Poland.
+Linguist Leo Rosten notes in The Joys of Yiddish, that the first known mention of the Polish word bajgiel derived from the Yiddish word bagel in the "Community Regulations" occurs in Kraków in 1610, and that the food was given as a gift to women in childbirth.

 In the 16th and first half of the 17th centuries, the bajgiel became a staple of Polish cuisine.
 The name derives from the Yiddish word beygal, from the German dialect word beugel, meaning "ring" or "bracelet".

 In the Brick Lane district and surrounding area of London, England, bagels (locally spelled "beigels") have been sold since the middle of the 19th century.
 They were often displayed in the windows of bakeries on vertical wooden dowels, up to a metre in length, on racks.

 Bagels with cream cheese and lox (cured salmon) are considered a traditional part of American Jewish cuisine (colloquially known as "lox and a schmear").

 Bagels were brought to the United States by immigrant Polish Jews, with a thriving business developing in New York City that was controlled for decades by Bagel Bakers Local 338.
-They had contracts with nearly all bagel bakeries in and around the city for its workers, who prepared all their bagels by hand.
+They had contracts with nearly all bagel bakeries in and around the city for their workers, who prepared all their bagels by hand.

 The bagel came into more general use throughout North America in the last quarter of the 20th century with automation.
 Daniel Thompson started work on the first commercially viable bagel machine in 1958; bagel baker Harry Lender, his son, Murray Lender, and Florence Sender leased this technology and pioneered automated production and distribution of frozen bagels in the 1960s.
 Murray also invented pre-slicing the bagel.

 Around 1900, the "bagel brunch" became popular in New York City.
 The bagel brunch consists of a bagel topped with lox, cream cheese, capers, tomato, and red onion.
 This and similar combinations of toppings have remained associated with bagels into the 21st century in the United States.

-In Japan, the first kosher bagels were brought by BagelK from New York in 1989.
-BagelK created green tea, chocolate, maple-nut, and banana-nut flavors for the market in Japan.
-Some Japanese bagels, such as those sold by BAGEL & BAGEL, are soft and sweet; others, such as Einstein Bros. bagels sold by Costco in Japan, are the same as in the U.S.